 Repair Minor Moving Damage

-To ensure your landlord or management company returns your security deposit after you move, fully clean the apartment before you leave and make small repairs (e.g., fill in the holes if you nailed anything to the wall).
+To ensure your landlord or management company returns your security deposit after you move, fully clean the apartment before you leave and make small repairs like filling in holes if you nailed anything to the wall.
+Here are some tips you may want to consider when moving out of an apartment:

 - If your furniture has left imprints in the carpet, spray water on the area then blow-dry to fluff up fibers again.

-- Remove odors by sprinkling baking soda on the carpet, letting it sit overnight, then vacuum.
+- Remove odors by sprinkling baking soda on the carpet, letting it sit overnight, then vacuuming.

 - You can spot-clean carpets with commercial products or deep clean them with a rented carpet cleaner.